centrebalearbiodiversitat/biodumpy/docs/source/modules/GBIF.rst

 Overview
 --------

-The ``GBIF`` module allows users to easily retrieve data information from the Global Biodiversity Information Facility (`GBIF`_) database.
+The ``GBIF`` module allows users to easily retrieve data information from the Global Biodiversity Information Facility (`GBIF`_) database :cite:`gbif2024`.
 The information is downloaded in JSON format.

 .. _GBIF: https://www.gbif.org/

 Key Features
 ------------

 - **Retrieve GBIF scientific nomenclature.** Users can obtain the scientific nomenclature of a taxon by accessing the GBIF Backbone Taxonomy and retrieving its taxonomic classification.
 - **Retrieve occurrences.** Users can obtain occurrences of a taxon by accessing GBIF data to gather information on its geographic distribution and associated metadata.

 Retrieve nomenclature information and associated metadata from GBIF
 -------------------------------------------------------------------

 In this example we demonstrated how download taxonomic nomenclature for a list of taxa from GBIF.
 We set the ``dataset_key`` to correspond with the GBIF Backbone Taxonomy and specify a ``limit`` of 20 results per page.
 Moreover, we extract only the accepted name using the parameter ``accepted_only`` to *True*.
 This function utilizes the GBIF API's endpoint `species/search`_.

 .. _species/search: https://techdocs.gbif.org/en/openapi/v1/species#/